Summary: 3009 words

 Christina would not cry.
 Not even as she watched the women light the pile of hair and belongings on fire.
 Not even as a younger woman in black handed her a thin cotton dress while whispering in that garbled mess they called language.

-The woman that had first stripped them looked at Christian with stern ugly eyes hidden among pale skin.
+The woman that had first stripped them looked at Christina with stern ugly eyes hidden among pale skin.

 Christina looked down at her new cotton dress and realized this was her new life.